-Becoming a member of Playtime Project’s team is a great opportunity to influence the future of a small, growing nonprofit, and positively impact the lives of more than 700 children experiencing homelessness in D.C. each year.
+Becoming a member of Playtime Project’s team is a great opportunity to influence the future of a small, growing nonprofit, and positively impact the lives of about 700 children experiencing homelessness in D.C. each year.
 Playtime is an innovative organization dedicated to providing educational play activities, a therapeutic environment, opportunities to improve academically, access to community resources, and joy to children living in emergency and transitional housing programs.

 Scroll down for current openings and consider joining our team.
 If you don’t see an opportunity listed here that’s for you, consider other ways to get involved with Playtime.